brob/jekyll-portfolio/site-src/_posts/2019-06-10-routing-contact-form-submissions-to-different-addresses-with-netlify-zapier-and-sendgrid.md

 {% endhighlight %}

-### Set up the outgoing webhook in Netlify
+### Setting Up the Outgoing Webhook in Netlify

 In our Zapier example, our third-party application set up our webhook for us.
 In our custom example, we'll need to go into our Netlify admin and add an outgoing webhook to the form.

 The settings for this exist in Settings > Forms > Notifications.
-You can choose "Outgoing webhook."
+You can choose "Outgoing Webhook."
 The URL to notify will be the final URL for your serverless function and the form will be the form name for this specific form.

 Finally, the emails are sending and finding their way to our inboxes.
 Here's what the SendGrid example looks like.
 The formatted HTML makes a big difference!